robotology/yarp-omega3/README.md

 ### How to use

-Run `yarp-omega3-server` and send RPC commands to `/yarp-omega3-server/rpc:i`.
+Run `yarpserver --write`, `yarp-omega3-server` and send RPC commands to `/yarp-omega3-server/rpc:i`.

 Available commands are
 - help